 Unique places to play are aplenty in St. Joseph!
 Even our 26-mile Parkway system is on the National Register of Historic Places.
 Developed in 1918 by architect George Burnap, St. Joseph was one of the first cities in the United States to develop a comprehensive parkway plan.
 At the northern end of the parkway is the 162-acre Krug Park, complete with a lagoon filled with ducks, geese and fish, waterfalls and fountains, and a play-yard designed to resemble a castle.
 Miniature Golf is still a popular activity here, so “putter” on over to play one of the three different courses at Cool Crest Garden Golf.
 For 60 years, the intricate maze of links has entertained all ages.
 No trip would be complete without a root beer float in a frosted mug.
 Or, if ice-cream is your favorite treat, head up the street to Kris & Kates Sweet Treats.
 Look for the giant pink ice-cream cone.

 Every great visit deserves the perfect souvenir, and we have plenty of quirky places to choose from.
 A wonderful assortment of eclectic local stores located in downtown St. Joseph is definitely worth a stop.
 Nesting Goods features one-of-a-kind home decor items and gifts from local artists, along with unique antiques.
-Mod Podge Boutique is full of the most unique clothing, accessories, & whimsy decor.
-Goode Food Delivered, housed in a 102-year-old storefront is an indoor farmers market featuring local organic produce!
+Mod Podge Boutique is full of unique clothing, accessories, and whimsical decor.
 Step back in time at The Lucky Tiger vintage store and find clothing of all sizes, jewelry, vinyl records, accessories, gifts, and antiques.